audiologiks/findajob/kb/workabroad/readme.md

-There are articles organized by Country where a person wants to work, and topics on working overseas.

-There are more articles updated during the year at [Audiologiks.com](https://audiologiks.zendesk.com/hc)
+There are articles organized by Country where a person wants to work, and topics on working overseas, and more articles updated during the year at [Audiologiks.com](https://audiologiks.zendesk.com/hc)

-#	Index of Articles on Working Abroad (last updated on 11/20/2020)
+#	Index of Articles on Working Abroad (last updated on 12/1/2020)

 1. [26 Careercross Job Categories, 218 Sub-categories (English)](Japan/jobboards/careercross.md)
 > Just showing the number of jobs, job roles, industries and categories of work there are.
 Just an amazing amount of specialization in work.
 If you don't have much experience, try to see where your skills will fit and your experience gives you some insight into the role.
 Careercross is one of the first bilingual internet job boards in Japan and is run by a large recruitment company. #6431 #Japan #jobroles